flype/stats_for_all/README.markdown

 	  types: { click: 0, hit: 1}

-	  # no need if you work in "simple" increment mode only
+	  # no need if you work in "direct mode" only
 	  server_host: localhost
 	  server_port: 9000
 	  dump_frequency_in_seconds: 600